Advertising Tips for Black Friday and Cyber Monday Campaigns

 It took a whimsical idea, the Boomf Bomb, and used an advertising and marketing strategy to test how well it would work in the marketplace.
 Their growth strategy involved scaling for a soft launch, then building on the success of the campaign and the product, to increase the company’s revenue by 123%.
 Quiet retail times are perfect for running a small campaign to test the interest in a new product.
 Try to tie it into the patriotic theme of the holiday, and you may end up with a smashing success.

-There’s a lot you can do on the Fourth of July, and if your competition is ignoring the potential of a midweek holiday, that’s even better for you.
+There’s a lot you can do on the Fourth of July, and if your competition is ignoring the potential of a weekday holiday, that’s even better for you.
 Light up your sales numbers by taking a cue from these brands’ growth strategies, and see what kind of sales you can generate from a well-timed ad campaign that pulls in previous visitors, targets the right customers at the right time, boosts sales, or introduces new products.